 By Robert Dumas on Thu, May 11, 2023 @ 12:17 PM

 A state has not added a statewide sales tax since Richard Nixon was in the White House.
-Vermont was the last to due so in 1969.
+Vermont was the last to do so in 1969.
 There are five remaining states with no state level sales tax: New Hampshire, Oregon, Montana, Alaska and Delaware – often referred to as the NOMAD states.

 Topics: sales tax compliance sales tax economic nexus